batswen/TicTacToe/README.md

 # TicTacToe
-A TicTacToe game with console (Tic.py) and GUI (TicGUI.py) version Mini.py contains the minimax algorithm, is needed by both versions.
+A TicTacToe game with console (Tic.py) and GUI (TicGUI.py) version.
+Mini.py contains the minimax algorithm, which is needed by both versions.